List of hop varieties: Calypso

 Dual-purpose high alpha hop with aromas of pear, apple and earthy tea.

 Cascade

 Very successful and well-established American aroma hop developed by USDA-ARS's breeding program in 1956 from Fuggle and Serebrianka (a Russian variety), but not released for cultivation until 1972.
 It has a flowery and spicy, citrus-like quality with a slight grapefruit characteristic.
 One of the "Three Cs" along with Centennial and Columbus.
 Substitutes: Centennial and Columbus (but they have a higher Alpha Acid content).

 Centennial

 American aroma-type variety bred in 1974 and released in September 1990 by S.T.
 Kenny and C.E.
 Zimmermann, the breeders of this variety.
 Similar to Cascade and Chinook.
 The genetic composition is 3/4 Brewers Gold, 3/32 Fuggle, 1/6 Golding, 1/32 Bavarian and 1/16 Unknown.
 One of the "Three Cs" along with Cascade and Columbus.
 Centennial is often referred to as a 'Super Cascade', since it has a strong citrus aroma.

-Chinook

-This green bine cultivar (W-421-38) was released in May 1985 in Washington State and Idaho from a cross between a Petham Golding and a USDA-selected male (63012M).
-Slightly spicy and very piney.
-Its alpha acid content ranges from 12% to 14%.
-Substitutes for bittering: Eroica, Galena, Nugget.
-Substitutes for aroma and flavor: Southern Cross, Sticklebract.